helcode/meteor-notes/readme.md

 ## Running the Tests

-Running the test is easy, All you have to do is run the following command and view the reporter at localhost port 3000.
+Running the test is easy, All you have to do is to run the following command and view the reporter at localhost port 3000.

 ```bash
 npm test